-There are generally good conditions for walking and cycling from this site to facilities within the village which is also important in considering the likelihood of the residents using active travel modes to access the bus stop.
+The conditions for walking and cycling from this site to facilities within the village is important in considering the likelihood of the residents using active travel modes to access the bus stop.
 The roads within the village are mostly residential and relatively wide, and there are many high quality footways.
 Street lighting is present along many of the routes most likely to be used by pedestrians and cyclists.